 So, one should not focus on achieving early retirement any time but should think of living a simple, satisfied, and an exemplary life and realize that the ‘Work’ is the only thing that matters in life and for this you need continuous practice for sound physical and mental health to keep your body fit and energetic and let other things come on its own without worrying about it.

 Watch this TED video which talks about an experiment of living a simple life in a tiny home.

 It is a good idea and in fact a necessity to have the habit of saving and investing, but the idea should come from the need to meet future expenses and not to achieve early retirement.

-The financial goal in one’s life should be to have sufficient inflation adjusted funds for all major expenses in future like owing a house, Kids education funds, children marriage funds, emergency fund and retirement funds in present terms and all funds invested properly.
+The financial goal in one’s life should be to have sufficient inflation-adjusted funds for all major expenses in the future like owing a house, Kids education funds, children’s marriage funds, emergency funds, and retirement funds in present terms and all funds invested properly.

 At large, one can think of a ‘stage’ where he or she will not be worried about ‘Net savings’ from the income and can live a life one desires with his current income from job or business and even If he/she spends all of the earnings he should not be worried financially.

-The more one earns, the more facilities one can desire and his current life style will remains in accordance with his income levels and this is what I call real ‘Financial Freedom’.
+The more one earns, the more facilities one can desire and his current lifestyle will remain in accordance with his income levels and this is what I call real ‘Financial Freedom’.

 That is an inherent assumption here that the rise in expenses (with inflation) will be taken care of by salary increments/ job changes or business expansions and for there is no other alternative but to ‘Work’.

 So let us know what you feel about this concept and my points regarding it?
-Do you agree to them?
+Do you agree with them?
 Is there any point where you can add?